Gerhut/intern-buptsse/README.md

 ==============

 This project is a web based system designed to manage the Students' internship during school.

-It's designed for School of Software Engineering, Beijing University of Post and Telecommunication as the Course Work of TSP( Team Software Process) class.
+It's designed for School of Software Engineering, BUPT (Beijing University of Post and Telecommunication) as the Course Work of TSP (Team Software Process improvement) class.

 Roles
 -----